dportik/SuperCRUNCH/docs/Analysis_Overview.md

 KP297498.1 -> Linnaea borealis longiflora
 ```

-Any record of `Linnaea borealis` missing a valid subspecies label will be lumped in with all other `Linnaea borealis`, whereas those containing valid subspecies labels will be assigned to those subspecies.
+Any record of `Linnaea borealis` missing a valid subspecies label will be lumped in with all other `Linnaea borealis`, whereas those containing valid subspecies labels will be assigned to the correct subspecies.

 The following taxa would be detected and included from each record if the `--no_subspecies` flag is included: